mendix/docs/content/ats/bestpractices/bp-version-2/test-case-dependencies-2.md

 2. Option 2 only applies if you have a very long setup routine and the scenarios to test are simple.
 3. You must only use option 3 if 1 and 2 are not possible.

-#### 3.2.1 Option 1 - Separate test cases without direct dependency
+#### 3.2.1 Option 1 - Separate Test Cases without Direct Dependency

 You create two separate test cases.
 Example, one test case that creates a new expense and one test case that deletes a new expense.